* Data on millions of Verizon customers targeted

 * Privacy advocates say surveillance is overreach

-* Key U.S. lawmakers support data collection effort
+* Key U.S. lawmakers support the data collection effort

 By Mark Hosenball and John Whitesides

 WASHINGTON, June 6 The Obama administration on

 Thursday defended its collection of the telephone records of

 millions of Americans as part of U.S. counterterrorism efforts,